NASA: Space Shuttle

-The Space Shuttle program also allowed NASA to make major changes to its Astronaut Corps.
-While almost all previous astronauts were Air Force or Naval test pilots, the Space Shuttle allowed NASA to begin recruiting more non-military scientific and technical experts.
-A prime example is Sally Ride, who became the first American woman to fly in space on STS-7.
-This new astronaut selection process also allowed NASA to accept exchange astronauts from US allies and partners for the first time.
+The Space Shuttle program allowed NASA to significantly evolve its Astronaut Corps.
+While nearly all early astronauts were military test pilots, the Shuttle's diverse operational needs led NASA to recruit civilian scientific and technical experts.
+Notably, Sally Ride became the first American woman in space aboard STS-7.
+The revised astronaut selection framework also allowed NASA to include exchange astronauts from US allies and international partners for the first time.

-The first Space Shuttle flight occurred in 1981, when the Columbia launched on the STS-1 mission, designed to serve as a flight test for the new spaceplane.
-NASA intended for the Space Shuttle to replace expendable launch systems like the Air Force's Atlas, Delta, and Titan and the European Space Agency's Ariane.
-The Space Shuttle's Spacelab payload, developed by the European Space Agency, increased the scientific capabilities of shuttle missions over anything NASA was able to previously accomplish.
+The first orbital Space Shuttle flight occurred in 1981 when Columbia launched on the STS-1 mission, serving as a critical flight test for the new system.
+NASA initially intended for the Space Shuttle to fully replace expendable launch vehicles such as the Air Force's Atlas, Delta, and Titan, as well as the European Space Agency's Ariane rockets.
+The Shuttle's Spacelab payload module, developed by the ESA, drastically increased NASA's on-orbit scientific capabilities compared to prior eras.